 If you feel uncomfortable interacting with strangers and friends alike because of teeth that are discolored, darkened, chipped, missing, or unevenly spaced, we have the perfect solution at Sandwich Dental Associates.
-As part of our commitment to helping patients achieve a smile they can be proud of, Sandwich, MA cosmetic dentist Dr. Robinson offer porcelain veneers, a restorative treatment that can simultaneously fix your teeth’s size, shape, color, and spacing issues, restoring your confidence and quality of life.
+As part of our commitment to helping patients achieve a smile they can be proud of, your Sandwich cosmetic dentist offers porcelain veneers, a restorative treatment that can simultaneously fix your teeth’s size, shape, color, and spacing issues, restoring your confidence and quality of life.

 What Are Veneers?

 Veneers are thin pieces of custom-made, highly durable, tooth-shaped porcelain or resin composite materials that adhere to the front surface of your teeth.
 They improve your teeth’s appearance by changing their shade, shape, and size so that you achieve the smile you have always wanted.